List of the 350 largest US renewable energy developers [2025]

 The Chicago-based developer Invenergy is a global player in the renewable energy field.
 With a total of 184 projects in North America, Latin America, Asia, and Europe, the company has developed over 29 GW of renewable energy.
 Founded in 2001, Invenergy generates the most energy through onshore wind energy.
 Additionally, the company offers sustainable energy solutions regarding solar power, natural gas, energy storage, and clean water.

-6. Hexagon Energy (Charlottesville, Virginia)
+5. Apex Clean Energy (Charlottesville, Virginia)

 7. LS Power (New York City, New York)